aryklein/ansible-playbooks/user-mgmt/README.md

 # User and group management role for Ansible
-A simple Ansible role to manipulate users and groups
+A simple Ansible role to manipulate Linux users and groups.
+It works with many different Linux distributions.

 ## Role configuration